bayyangjie/Immigration-Analysis/HR Dashboard/README.md

 ## Demographics
 The Demographics section offers insights into the composition of the workforce, including:
-- Presenting the gender ratio in the company.
-- Visualizing the distribution of employees across age groups and education levels.
-- Getting the total number of employees within each age group and education level.
-- Identifying the correlation between employees’s educational backgrounds and their performance ratings.
+- There are more male employees than females employees in the company but not by a large margin.
+- Majority of employees hold a Bachelor's degree while PhD holders form the smallest population.
+Amongst employees who are Bachelor's degree holders, most are between the age of 35 to 44.
+- Employees with higher education levels also tend to have higher performance ratings.
+Most high school education employees have the lowest performance rating while most PhD degree employees are given the highest performance rating.

 ## Income
 The income analysis section shows how average salary levels vary between the correlation of variables such as Education, Gender and Age.